Banded bullfrog: Diet, predators, and parasites

 In the wild, the banded bullfrog primarily eats ants and termites.
 It also feeds on other small invertebrates including flies, crickets, moths, grasshoppers, and earthworms.
 Its relatively small head and mouth mostly limit its diet to small and slow-moving prey.
 The feeding cycle from opening of the mouth to closing is about 150 milliseconds and is relatively symmetrical, meaning that the bullfrog spends an equal amount of time extending its tongue and bringing the prey into the mouth.
 Banded bullfrogs kept as pets can be fed insects such as crickets, mealworms, insect larvae, and beetles.

-Snakes such as the kukri snake are predators of adult banded bullfrogs.
+Snakes such as the Taiwan kukri snake and the small-banded kukri snake are predators of adult banded bullfrogs.
 For eggs and tadpoles, predators include dragonfly larvae and snails such as the golden apple snail.
 Banded bullfrogs display deimatic behaviour when threatened, greatly inflating their bodies in an attempt to distract or startle predators.
 By inflating its body and bending its head down, the bullfrog can appear larger than its actual size.
 It also secretes a noxious white substance through its skin that is distasteful, though non-toxic, to predators.
 The secretion contains a trypsin inhibitor and can induce hemolysis (rupturing of red blood cells).

 Parasites include parasitic worms that have been found in the frog's intestinal mesentery and leeches that attach to the frog's back.